AndreMuis/CryptoBot/README.md

 Crypto bot for macOS

-Currently only works with the Binance US API.
+Currently only works with the ByBit API.

+Invests a fixed amount into every coin on ByBit and converts any increase greater than the minimum trade amount for that coin to USDT.

 You will have to install OpenSSL separately for security reasons.